-Bert Waggoner is the National Director and President of Vineyard USA
+Bert Waggoner is the former National Director of Vineyard USA.

 “Compassionate Ministry” is one of the core values of the Vineyard.
 In the following pages I will endeavor to flesh out what this means and what it will look like.
 I was quite excited to put my thoughts down on this critical subject.
 This resulted in a five page document.
 I hope you will read it in its entirety.
 You should notice that compassionate ministry is closely related to the other values of culturally relevant mission and reconciling community.
 This is as it should be.
 I have included several endnotes located at the end of the paper.
 I would encourage you to read them as you go along.